stackbit-projects/chiro-3f8db/content/pages/index.md

             icon: arrow-right
             icon_position: right
         image: /images/pexels-karolina-grabowska-4506168.jpg
-        image_alt: 'What you can expect during your '
+        image_alt: What you can expect during your first chiropractic adjustment
         media_position: right
         media_width: sixty
       - title: Is Chiropractic Care for All Ages?